Professor in Medicine (On Sabbatical)

 Chapel Hill, NC 27599-7080

 Ph: (919) 843 9947

-Yehuda Ringel, MD, is an Associate Professor of Medicine in the Division of Gastroenterology and Hepatology at the University of North Carolina at Chapel Hill.
+Yehuda Ringel, MD, is a Professor of Medicine in the Division of Gastroenterology and Hepatology at the University of North Carolina at Chapel Hill.

 Dr. Ringel earned his medical degree cum laude at The Technion – The Israel Institute of Technology in Haifa, Israel and completed his medical residency and fellowship in gastroenterology at Tel-Aviv Medical Center in Israel.
 Additional training includes a Master in Internal Medicine at Tel-Aviv University Sackler Faculty of Medicine and a postdoctoral fellowship at UNC-Chapel Hill in the Division of Gastroenterology and Hepatology.

 Dr. Ringel clinical work focuses on a patient-centered, integrative, multi-disciplinary approach for the evaluation and treatment of patients with functional and motility gastrointestinal disorders.
 He is the Associate Director of the UNC Center for Functional Gastrointestinal and Motility Disorders and his clinic has become recognized as a tertiary referral site for complicated patients with these disorders.